ONordander/pgvet/README.md

 ## Idempotency

-### missing-relation-if-not-exists
+### missing-if-not-exists

 Enabled by default: ✓

-Creating a relation will fail if it already exists, making the migration non idempotent.
+Creating an object might fail if it already exists, making the migration non idempotent.

 **Solution**: